UWPCE-PythonCert/PythonCertDevel/source/modules/Class_introduction.rst

 Communication
 -------------

-**MS Teams:**
+**Mailing List**

-There has been an MS Team channel set up for this class.
+There should have been a Mailing List set up for this class.
 You should have been invited to join -- if not, let your instructors know.
+Also let them know if you would prefer a different email address.

 Anything Python related is fair game.
-Keep general discussion about the class or Python in the main channel, and maybe set up separate channels for particular assignments.
+Questions and discussion about the assignments are encouraged.

 We highly encourage you to work together.
 You will learn at a much deeper level if you work together, and it gets you ready to collaborate with colleagues.